-Coconut oil is everywhere right now.
+Coconut oil is the main fat in every diet and ‘wholefood’ cookbook.
 Every new recipe has it in and health gurus everywhere are recommending the curative properties of this super-food.
 There are even wellness advocates out there recommending that we add a teaspoon or two into morning coffee (yuk).
 But does coconut oil really live up to all those claims about lowering cholesterol, protecting against insulin resistance and boosting metabolism?

 Coconut Oil: The truth

 Coconut oil isn’t really an oil, it’s a fat, and it’s 90% saturated fat.
 Saturated fat is the villain in the fat story.
 It increases bad blood cholesterol (LDL) which increases your risk of blocked arteries and heart disease.
 This is why we want to choose lean meats and avoid deep-fried takeaways.
 What is interesting though, is that some of the saturated fat in coconut oil (lauric acid) might actually be beneficial.
 Some early evidence is suggesting that it might raise good blood cholesterol (HDL).
 Some research has indicated that it might also be neutral, in that it doesn’t affect blood cholesterol either way too.
 But it’s important to note all of those ‘mights’.
 We don’t actually have enough good quality studies yet to know for sure.
 Even if these medium-chain triglycerides do have some health boosting properties, they only make up a small percentage of the total saturated fat.
 The rest is the long-chain bad guys, raising bad blood cholesterol.

 Olive Oil: The forgotten hero